DHawkesford/the-wall/README.md

     | ------ | ------- |
     | 3      | 7       |

-- This seemed a lot more "correct", as it was storing the minimal information needed (and no more), was easy to update, and wasn't trying to store everything in one monster of a table (which would miss the entire point of relational databases).
+- This seemed a lot more "correct", as it was storing precisely the information needed (and no more), was easy to update, and wasn't trying to store everything in one monster of a table (which would miss the entire point of relational databases).

 - I then really enjoyed figuring out the SQL queries needed.
-For example I could remove the `stars` column from the `images` table, as that could come from executing a `COUNT` on the `stars` table instead.
+For example I could remove the `stars` column from the `images` table, as that could come from executing a `COUNT` on the `stars` table instead:

+        // Query for getting all images including a count of their stars SELECT *, (SELECT count(*)::INT FROM stars WHERE stars.imageID = images.id) stars FROM images
+        ORDER BY stars DESC;`

 - Takeaway: I have some habits from working so long with Excel that I need to unlearn!